ingo/ingo.github.io/_recipes/quick_pickled_onions.md

 title: Quick Pickled Onions
 vegan: "\u2713"
 ---

+These onions are the perfect condiment for tacos, burritos, nachos, burgers and more.
 This recipe teaches you how to make quick-pickled onions.
 It's a simple and delicious condiment that can be used in a variety of dishes.

 ### Ingredients